alevalve/scene-graph-to-unreal-blockout/README.md

 Before run the sh file you should:

 1. UE_BIN: path to your UnrealEditor binary
+2. Include your GPT Key in parser.py
-2. UPROJECT: full path to your .uproject
+3. UPROJECT: full path to your .uproject
-3. SCRIPTS_DIR: directory containing parser.py & BuildScene.py
+4. SCRIPTS_DIR: directory containing parser.py & BuildScene.py